 This island was made famous by the ecologist Frank Fraser Darling (1903-1979) in his book 'Island Years' (1940).
 He camped here for several months with his wife and young child.
 It is difficult to imagine, but 20 people apparently lived on Lunga 200 years ago, the last one left in the mid-19th century.
 And there, just above the cliff with all the puffins, are the remains of seven roofless black houses, some probably full height.
 They are easy to miss if, like me, you have been obsessed with looking at all the puffins on every visit.
 But where is the well that must have been here to supply the islanders with water?

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 Puffin with shag

-The Dutchman's Cap from by the Harp Rock
+The Dutchman's Cap from near the Harp Rock

 Puffins on the cliffs, Mull beyond